mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question**: Roshi?
 It seems like that adjustment is constantly in the direction of samadhi – you constantly make that adjustment, but how do you – ?

 **Katagiri**: Well, maybe it depends on the individual; maybe so.
-But, constantly adjusting and adjusting – what’s wrong with the adjustments?
+But, constantly adjusting and adjusting – what’s wrong with adjustment?
 They’re just adjustments.
 But if you adjust and you say, “Oh, constantly I have to adjust” – is there something wrong?

 *[Tape change.]*

-... immediately you attach to the adjustment you have made, trying to judge, “it is good,” or “it is bad.”
-“I am doing zazen,” “This is the real zazen,” or, “This is really shikantaza itself.”
+... immediately you attach to the adjustment you have made, trying to judge, “it is good,” or “it is bad,” “I am doing zazen,” “this is the real zazen,” or, “this is really shikantaza itself.”
 Do you understand?

-##### 46:52

 **Question**: Roshi, I wonder the same thing.
 I sort of feel like the effort is to follow the breath, and then suddenly I realize I’m getting a little sleepy, or I catch myself thinking about something.
 And at that time, you’re saying, just return to your effort to follow the breath.